benponline/PSNTFSPermissions/README.md

 # PSNTFS
-This module contains functions useful for managing NTFS permissions for share folders and files in a Windows domain.
+This module contains functions useful for managing NTFS permissions for folders and files in a Windows domain.
 These functions are designed to work well with `Get-ChildItem`.
 You can pipe directories or files from `Get-ChildItem` to any of these functions to gather or change permissions.
 Every function is fully documented and works with the `Get-Help` function.

 This module is written for PowerShell Core and tested with Windows 10 machines.
 I am actively developing this module alongside my work as a system administrator.
 I use this module every day.